Stan Hinton

 In Sauer Constr., Inc., the ASBCA denied the Government's motion for summary judgment that a release unambiguously barred the contractor's rust remediation claims because the language of the release could be interpreted to be limited to a specific change rather than to all claims, including the claim in dispute.

 In Government Training LLC, the ASBCA dismissed an appeal for failure to prosecute after the appellant essentially ghosted both the Board and the Government by failing to respond to numerous communications and orders from them.
+Similarly, In Patrick Considine, on its own motion, the CBCA dismissed an appeal for failure to prosecute after the appellant ghosted the Board by ignoring four of its orders after the Board had issued a scheduling order based on the agreement of the parties.

 Equal Access to Justice Act